nvogel/puppet-ansible/README.md

 A puppet master with store config enable, because this module use exported ressources.

-This module is created for Debian (Squeeze/Wheezy) and compatible with puppet (2.7+).
+This module is created for Debian (Squeeze/Wheezy) and compatible with puppet agent (> 2.7).

-This module use puppetlabs-stdlib (4.2.x).
+This module use puppetlabs-stdlib (> 4.2.2).

 ## Installation and upgrade